Leaves of absence

 Family Medical Leave Act (FMLA)

 Regularly appointed employees and regular substitutes, if eligible, may apply for a leave under the federal Family Medical Leave Act (FMLA).
 The FMLA provides up to 12 weeks of health benefits, beginning on the first day of maternity or childcare leave (even if CAR days have been exhausted).
 All other FMLA leaves are unpaid, and include care of a child under age 1, adoption, the start of foster care, caring for an ill family member or treating a serious personal health condition, among others.
 You are eligible if you have worked at least 12 full months prior to the first day of your leave (the months need not be consecutive) or for 1,250 hours (equivalent to one school year under DOE regulations) over the previous 12 months.
 The leave can be intermittent or can be a reduced work schedule, for example for medical treatments.
-There is a specialist in each UFT borough office who can answer your questions regarding FMLA leaves.

 - Leave of absence without pay for restoration of health

 Medical circumstances could lead you to apply for a “leave of absence without pay for restoration of health.”
 Maternity leave is considered a restoration of health leave.
 However, this type of leave may also be used for treatment of and recuperation from a serious illness.
 In the case of a serious illness, once you have exhausted your sick bank, your borrowed days (optional) and have been carried on payroll for a calendar month without pay, you must apply for a leave without pay for restoration of health.
 You must apply on SOLAS and submit medical documentation verifying the information.
 If your application for a medical leave is denied, medical arbitration may be appropriate.
-Please call your UFT Borough Office for assistance.

 - Child care leave